-John Ramirez is a partner in the Government and Regulatory, Land Use and Natural Resources, and Real Estate Departments.
+John Ramirez is a partner in the Land Use, Government, Regulatory and Entitlement Law and Real Estate sections.
 Prior to joining Rutan & Tucker, LLP, John was an attorney at the Sacramento-based law firm Nielsen, Merksamer, Parrinello, Mueller & Naylor, where he specialized in government and regulatory law.
 Following his tenure at Nielsen Merksamer, John served as a Staff Attorney with the Pacific Legal Foundation, where he represented land owners on various land use, constitutional law, exaction and rent control cases.

 Prior to law school, John served as an Executive Fellow in the Business, Transportation and Housing Agency in the administration of former California Governor Pete Wilson, where John worked on transportation, infrastructure and housing issues.
 John later worked for the Governor’s Office of Planning & Research.